-In an effort to keep up a strong tradition of high quality and innovative education, the Department of Mechanical Engineering has developed a new first- and second-year course sequence.
-Design-based SPIRAL Learning curriculum is funded by a grant from the National Science Foundation.
-The new curriculum introduces students to the complex and multifaceted nature of professional engineering practice.
+In an effort to keep up a strong tradition of high quality and innovative education, the Department of Mechanical Engineering has developed curriculum that introduces students to the complex and multifaceted nature of professional engineering practice.
 It integrates a variety of engineering topics such as:

 - First-Year: Introduction to Design for Engineering Systems; Computer Problem Solving for Engineering Systems; Statics and Strengths

-- Third-Year: Mechatronics I & II; Strengths II; Design Mechatronics Eleements; Heat Transfer; Fluids; Thermo II
+- Third-Year: Mechatronics I & II; Strengths II; Design Mechatronics Elements; Heat Transfer; Fluids; Thermo II

 - Fourth-Year: Engineering Design I & II